mw-ding/mw-ding.github.io/content/blog/rabbitmq-usage-in-insightio.md

 ## Why RabbitMQ

 We were choosing between [*Apache Kafka*](https://kafka.apache.org) and [*RabbitMQ*](https://www.rabbitmq.com) back then, both of which are the most commonly adopted message queue solutions.
-The major reason *RabbitMQ* stands out is its independentness, while *Kafka* relies on an additional *ZooKeeper* server.
+The major reason *RabbitMQ* stands out is its independents, while *Kafka* relies on an additional *ZooKeeper* server.
 Our use case does not have an extremely high throughput and we don't have any particular rare use case other than message publish/subscribe, so they don't make any difference in terms of this concern.